 Why Diversify?

-• Capture More Opportunities: By investing in multiple deals, you increase your chances of being part of highly profitable mergers.
+- Capture More Opportunities: By investing in multiple deals, you increase your chances of being part of highly profitable mergers and capture the structural premium of diverse regulatory paths.

 How to Diversify Effectively

-• Number of Positions: While there’s no magic number, holding positions in at least 10-15 different deals can provide a good balance.
+- Number of Positions: While there’s no magic number, holding positions in at least 10-15 different independent deals can provide an effective baseline to dilute specific binary termination outcomes.

-• Varying Deal Sizes: Include both large-cap and small-cap mergers to capture different risk-reward profiles.
+- Varying Deal Sizes: Include both large-cap strategic multi-nationals and small-cap pure-cash mergers to capture different risk-reward profiles.

 Position Sizing: Balancing Risk and Reward